What is Nonpoint Source Pollution?

 - atmospheric deposition.

 We tend to group together these sources of nonpoint source pollution into two major categories based on land use – agricultural and urban.
 Agricultural land is defined as land that is currently in production such as cropland, pastureland, rangeland, native pastureland, other land used to support livestock production, and tree farms.
 Urban land, in contrast, is forests, wetlands, minelands, and any other area that is developed for housing, roads and businesses (not used for agriculture).
 Many programs that provide assistance to clean-up nonpoint source pollution rely on these classifications.
-Learn more about nonpoint source pollution sources and how these can change water quality by reading the You, Me and Water Quality webpage.
+Learn more about nonpoint source pollution sources and how these can change water quality by reading the You, Me and Water Quality page.

 Nonpoint source pollution can damage aquatic habitat, harm aquatic life, and reduce the capacity of water resources to be used for drinking water and recreation.
 There are a number of major types of nonpoint source pollutants in Indiana.
 Each of these can harm our rivers, streams, lakes, and wetlands.
 Fortunately, there are many ways to reduce or stop nonpoint source pollution, many of which are simple things we can do right in our own backyards.